 This is the reason for Renee becoming interested in doing work for the public good in the first place.
 She enjoys the challenges that arise by overcoming them, and the emotional response that comes with overcoming these challenges comes second.

 Renee has earned many achievements from doing this as well.
 She was one of the 5 recipients recognized for her “outstanding commitment” to volunteer legal services.

 “To me, it’s the pinnacle of recognition, like a lifetime achievement award,” according to Renee.

 It’s not a surprise that Schoenberg is someone who is dedicated to perfecting her craft and making a difference.
 Many wonder how Renee first started getting into the act of her pro bono work.
 Well, Renee first started helping nonprofits as a spinoff from her trust and estates work.
-She knew of a family who wanted to underwrite a psychiatrist’s fees so that people of lower income can afford it.
+She knew of a family who wanted to underwrite a psychiatrist’s fees so that people of lower-income can afford it.

 Due to fear that the psychiatrist was trying to turn his organization into a tax-exempt organization, Renee’s application was rejected by the IRS.
-However, the second application was approved once she showed how the psychiatrist was charging less than market value price for low-income customers.
+However, the second application was approved once she showed how the psychiatrist was charging less than the market value price for low-income customers.
 This sparked her interest even more in learning how to structure many different nonprofit organizations.

 Renee went on to learn that the key to success when applying for tax-exemption is “Knowing what the hot button issues are going to be and diffusing them in the application.”
-She gives credit to thorough research in order to accomplish this.
+She gives credit to thorough research to accomplish this.

-It’s clear that Renee is serving a good cause in the world.
+Renee is serving a good cause in the world.
 No one has ever heard of Renee “declining” someone who may be in dire need of support.
 The fact of the matter is that they’re not too many Renee Schoenberg’s out here, that’s for sure.